Vijaiey88/Youtube_ETL/README.md

 # YouTube Data Extract Transform Load and Analysis
 This is a app that allows users to enter a YouTube channel ID, retrieve channel details using the YouTube API, store the data in a MongoDB , migrate it to a mysql and query mysql to display the data in the app for analysis.

-## 🛠 Skills
+## Skills
-Python // Pandas // Numpy // googleapiclient // sqlalchemy // pymongo // Streamlit
+Python // Pandas // Numpy // Google API // Mysql // Mongodb // Streamlit

-## Run Locally
+## Usage

 Clone the project